sobradob/old_personal_website/content/blog/coindesk_kyc.md

 AML departments in financial service companies are more about complying with AML legislation than actually stopping money laundering.
 A 2014 study found that identity verification "principles, guidance and practices resulted in processes that are largely bureaucratic and do not ensure that identity fraud is effectively prevented."

 In other words, fraud has been growing at [astronomical rates worldwide](https://news.sky.com/story/alarming-growth-in-fraud-in-the-uk-as-scam-adverts-dupe-victims-out-of-large-sums-of-money-mps-warn-12530441) and KYC laws have greatly contributed to this.
 People are now accustomed to share their personal identity documents with a wide range of actors ranging from banks to telecom providers to [pornography websites](https://www.independent.co.uk/tech/porn-blocks-reddit-google-age-verification-uk-online-harms-b2010311.html).
-Is it surprising when their information gets compromised?
+Is it surprising when their information gets compromised ?

 Crypto is well suited
 ---------------------